UKPLab/sentence-transformers/examples/sparse_encoder/applications/semantic_search/README.md

     ]
     query_embeddings = model.encode(queries, convert_to_tensor=True)

-    # 4. Use the similarity function between the query and corpus embeddings
+    # 4. Use the similarity function to compute the similarity scores between the query and corpus embeddings
     top_k = min(5, len(corpus))  # Find at most 5 sentences of the corpus for each query sentence
     similarity_scores = model.similarity(query_embeddings, corpus_embeddings)
     scores, indices = torch.topk(similarity_scores, k=top_k)